We work with women and their families, the maternity teams who care for them and the risk and safety teams at the trust on maternity investigations.

 We believe that through our investigative approach we will reduce the likelihood of unfounded concerns being raised about individuals, by explaining the circumstances of the incident and the role of any given individual in the process.

-Our trust pack is a collection of documents designed to assist trusts in explaining who we are and what we do, to the staff and families involved in maternity investigations.
+These documents help trusts to explain who we are and what we do, to the staff and families involved in maternity investigations.